Book Structure

 The structure of a Quarto book can be as simple as a list of chapters, or can alternatively incorporate multiple parts and/or appendices.
 Quarto book chapters and sections are automatically numbered (for cross-referencing), however you can also specify that some parts of the book should remain unnumbered.

-The simple book configuration generated by quarto create project book illustrates the basics:
+The simple book configuration generated by quarto create project book illustrates the basics.
+Book properties like the title, author and chapter structure are listed under book:

 book: